-3.3 If the Publisher wishes to use the Service in relation to any additional or alternative website(s) then the Publisher may request (via the Publisher Hub) that such website(s) are added to its registration (an “Additional Domain Request”).
-Skimlinks may approve or reject each Additional Domain Request at its entire discretion.
-If Skimlinks decides to reject an Additional Domain Request, it is not obliged to provide the Publisher with its reasons for doing so.
-If Skimlinks approves an Additional Domain Request, it will notify the Publisher by email, and the Publisher will then be able to access and use the Service in relation to such additional or alternative website(s).
+3.2 If Publisher wishes to use the Service in relation to any additional or alternative Properties then Publisher may request (via the Publisher Hub) that such Properties are added to its registration (an “Additional Property Request”), which Skimlinks may approve or reject at its entire discretion.

-4.1.1 Skimlinks may from time to time, and with immediate effect, integrate or exclude any Merchants into the Service.
-The Service will affiliate any existing, unaffiliated Merchant links (added by the Publisher or in user-generated content) found on the Publisher’s website(s), unless the Publisher uses the Network Override or excludes a link from the Service or from its own website;
+4.1.1 Skimlinks may from time to time, and with immediate effect and at its discretion, integrate or exclude any Merchant into or from the Service.
+The Service will affiliate any existing, unaffiliated Merchant links (added by Publisher or in user-generated content) found on the Properties, unless Publisher uses the Network Overwrite tool or excludes a link from the Service or from its own Property;

-4.1.2 Merchants may from time to time, and with immediate effect, vary commission rates and the way in which Total Revenue is calculated;
+4.1.2 A Merchant may from time to time, and with immediate effect, vary commission rates and the way in which Total Revenue is calculated;

-5. Use of Core Tools and Optional Tools
+5. Use of Core Tools, Optional Tools and Content

-5.1 In order to use the Optional Tools, the Publisher:
+5.1 In order to use the Optional Tools, Publisher: